Last Revised: April 27, 2023

 Frequently Asked Questions about Chemical Waste Management:

 How do I get my chemical waste picked up?
-Chemical waste pickup requests should be made online using the chemical waste pickup request form.
+Chemical waste pickup requests should be made online using the Chemical Waste Pickup Form.

 Does EHRS provide chemical waste containers?
 EHRS provides various types and sizes for collecting chemical waste.
-These containers and other waste supplies can be requested using our online form.
+These containers and other waste supplies can be requested using our Chemical Waste Pickup Form.

 Does EHRS pick up chemically contaminated pipettes/tips?
 No. Chemically contaminated sharps, including pipettes and pipette tips, are handled in a similar way as biologically contaminated sharps, except they cannot be autoclaved.
 Place sharps in a leak-proof, puncture-resistant lidded container labeled with the universal biohazard symbol.
 Label container by hand or sticker with the words “Chemically Contaminated Sharps Waste – Do not Autoclave” and dispose as infectious waste.
 For more information, see Chemical Contaminated Sharps Policy.